 We volunteer with a Maui-based grassroots land trust organization whose mission is to stabilize, protect, and restore Hawaiian cultural resources, and a local environmental NGO on Kauai for a variety of vital environmental land- and water-based projects.

-Our free time has us surfing Lahaina and Hanalei, snorkeling at Ke'e Beach, hiking the Nā Pali coast, sea-kayaking to hidden waterfalls, and exploring and boating along the famed North Shore of Kauai.
+Our free time has us surfing at Hanalei Bay, snorkeling at Ke'e Beach, hiking the Nā Pali coast, sea-kayaking to hidden waterfalls, and exploring and boating along the famed North Shore of Kauai.

 Keep scrolling to learn about more our Hawaiian teen environmental community service trip!

 After removing invasive species on Kauai, enjoy a break from the summer's day with fresh, locally harvested pineapple.
 Once named "anana" (a Caribbean word for "excellent"), pineapples are enjoyed throughout all of the Hawaiian Islands.